TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/when`](/api#operation/chaindata-when)

+Below is a list of the data fields for datedblocks.
+Following that are the commands that produce or manage datedblocks.
 ### Fields
 | Field       | Description                         | Type      |
 | ----------- | ----------------------------------- | --------- |
 | blockNumber | the number of the block             | blknum    |